Skyfear | Frequently Asked Questions

 No.

-Yes.
-Yes.
-Sure.
-If the resolution you want isn’t listed in the options menu, you can probably edit an .ini file somewhere to change it manually.
-I’ve not yet seen a triple monitor wide setup been tested, but go crazy man
+It should.
+If the resolution you want isn’t listed in the options menu, please suggest it on Discord or Steam Community Discussions.
+Or you can probably edit an .ini file somewhere to change it manually.

 Yup!
 This is perhaps the easiest non PC platform to support, since Valve’s work with Proton handles the software compatibility, and on my end I just need to make sure the in-game experience can account for the screen size and controls.
 The frame rate is decent on the Deck since Skyfear has been built from the start to run okay on lower end PCs.